 Perrins’s Beaked Whale

 Perrin’s beaked whale measures between 12.8-14.4 ft (3.9-4.4m) with a weight of 1,500 lb.
 They eat fish invertebrates and deep-water squid.
 They are medium-sized whales with spindle-shaped bodies, short beaks, and dark-gray upperside with a light underside.

 They are thought to prefer ocean habitats that are more than 3,300 ft deep.
 Not much is known about this species, with information coming from five stranded animals in California.

 Pygmy Beaked Whale

-The pygmy beaked whale can be round around the Gulf of California.
-They have a short beak with a white tip, with a small head with a bulbous melon.
+The pygmy-beaked whale can be around the Gulf of California.
+They have a short beak with a white tip, a small head, and a bulbous melon.
 They have a small dorsal thin two-thirds of the way back and have scarring on their sides.